bhartirg/HR_Analytics_PowerBI_Dashboard/README.md

 # HR_Analytics_PowerBI_Dashboard
-his project presents an interactive HR analytics dashboard created using Power BI, designed to provide comprehensive insights int
+This project presents an interactive HR analytics dashboard created using Power BI, designed to provide comprehensive insights into various HR metrics and trends within an organization.
+By leveraging data visualization techniques, the dashboard aims to empower HR professionals and decision-makers with actionable insights for optimizing workforce management strategies.